-More and more school leavers from the UK are choosing to study for a degree at a university outside of the UK.
+More and more school leavers from the UK are choosing to study for a degree at a university outside the UK.

 Benefits of studying abroad